trekfreely/TrekFreelyDocs/README.md

 <br><br>
 ## Privacy Policy

 This privacy notice discloses the privacy practices for www.trekfreely.com.
-This privacy notice applies solely to information collected by this website.
+This privacy notice applies solely to information collected by https://www.trekfreely.com (the "Site" or "Website").
 It will notify you of the following:

   1: What personally identifiable information is collected from you through the website, how it is used, and with whom it may be shared.